 These injuries have the potential to keep victims from working for an extended period of time as well as require intensive medical treatment.
 In addition, non-economic damages can also occur, such as emotional trauma or pain and suffering.
 Often, the first step in recovering for these and other losses is discussing your case with an attorney who is familiar with litigating dog bite cases in Georgia.
 Victims should be sure to act soon, as the statute of limitations significantly limits the amount of time in which you can bring a claim.

 If you or a loved one has been injured in a dog bite incident, you may be entitled to substantial compensation.
-To schedule a free consultation with one of our personal injury lawyers, call the Law Offices of Shane Smith today at (770) 487-8999.
+To schedule a free consultation with one of our personal injury lawyers, call Shane Smith Law today at (770) 487-8999.